Amid quake’s destruction, spirit of unity lives on in this Turkish city

 Though only a dozen other Jews lived in Antakya when February’s earthquakes hit, Yakup Cemal says he felt like he belonged.
 Now living in Istanbul, he speaks longingly of his home, where Christians, Muslims, and Jews lived together in harmony.
 “Even though we are different, we share a common culture,” he says.

 In all, over 50,000 people died in the quakes that ruptured the land across southern Turkey and northern Syria, but most agree the official toll is a vast undercount.
-Six months later, few buildings have been rebuilt or city services restored.
+Six months later, few buildings or city services have been rebuilt or restored.
 Yet religious communities, civil society groups, and business leaders have not given up on the spirit of unity that marks Antakya.

 Why We Wrote ThisA story focused on

-As critical as homes, water, and sewer services are, residents of Antakya, left in ruins on Feb.
+As critical as homes, water, and sewer services are, residents of Antakya, Turkey, left in ruins on Feb.
 6, want reconstruction plans to prioritize the city’s unity, too.

 “The next 10 years are going to be very difficult,” says Adnan Fatihoğlu, the local imam of the Alawite branch of Islam.
 “But our tradition of living together won’t be lost forever.”

 To help ensure that, Ayhan Kara, a businessman, founded a nongovernmental organization called Hatay – Our Common Concern.
-It’s a platform of lawyers, artists, local businesspeople, and historians demanding that when Antakya is rebuilt, it is not just constructed in a practical sense but with the spirit of coexistence at its core.
+It’s a platform of lawyers, artists, local businesspeople, and historians demanding that when Antakya is rebuilt, it is constructed not just in a practical sense but also with the spirit of coexistence at its core.

 “We know that we lost a lot.
-But the soul of Hatay is somewhere there, so we should catch it.”
-Mr. Kara says.
+But the soul of Hatay is somewhere there, so we should catch it,” Mr. Kara says.
 “If we lose the soul, we lose everything.”

 “Antakya.
 Antakya.
 Antakya.”
 Yakup Cemal repeats the name of his hometown as he clutches his heart with his fists.
 It comes out more like a wail than the spoken word.